tired-runner/bazaar/README.md

 <img src="data/icons/hicolor/scalable/apps/io.github.kolunmi.Bazaar.svg" width="128" height="128" />
 </div>

+NOTE: If you are a distributor/packager who would like to learn how to customize Bazaar, take a look at the [docs](/docs/overview.org).

-A new app store for GNOME with a focus on discovering and installing applications and add-ons from Flatpak remotes, particularly [Flathub](https://flathub.org/).
+Bazaar is new app store for GNOME with a focus on discovering and installing applications and add-ons from Flatpak remotes, particularly [Flathub](https://flathub.org/).
 It emphasizes supporting the developers who make the Linux desktop possible.
 Bazaar features a "curated" tab that can be configured by distributors to allow for a